rocjs/roc/docs/RocObject.md

 # The Roc Object

-The Roc object is the API that extensions use when they are registered with Roc and added to the context.
+The Roc object is the API that extensions use when registered with Roc and added to the context.

 * API
 	* [`actions`](#actions)